 ADMISSIONS INFORMATION WORKSHOPS

-Four workshops will be held in the Nafziger Conference Room (5055 Vilas Hall) prior to the spring 2017 application deadline:
+Four workshops will be held in the Nafziger Conference Room (5055 Vilas Hall) prior to the fall 2017 application deadline:

 Q: What if I have questions about the application?